demisto/content/Packs/GitHub/Integrations/GitHub_IAM/README.md

-Note: This integration should be used along with our IAM premium pack.
+Note: This integration should be used as part of our IAM premium pack.
 For further details, visit our IAM pack documentation.
-GitHub Integration consists of a set of API endpoints that allow customers to automate provisioning of GitHub organization membership.
+GitHub Integration consists of a set of API endpoints that enable you to automate provisioning of GitHub organization membership.
-This integration was integrated and tested with version v2 of GitHub IT Admin For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).
+This integration was integrated and tested with version v2 of GitHub IT Admin.
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 ## Configure GitHub IT Admin on Cortex XSOAR